browserslist/caniuse-lite/README.md

 it's not a problem for server side consumption but client side, the less JavaScript that we send to the end user the better.

-caniuse-lite then, is a smaller dataset that keeps the essential parts of the original, and then packs those parts down on disk.
-So for example, the original database stores support for a feature as a string, e.g. `"y"`, whereas caniuse-lite uses integers.
-These integers are then converted back to strings by using the appropriate conversion methods exposed by this module.
+caniuse-lite then, is a smaller dataset that keeps essential parts of the data in a compact format.
+It does this in multiple ways, such as converting `null` array entries into empty strings, representing support data as an integer rather than a string, and using base62 references instead of longer human-readable keys.

+This packed data is then reassembled (via functions exposed by this module) into a larger format which is mostly compatible with caniuse-db, and so it can be used as an almost drop-in replacement for caniuse-db for contexts where size on disk is important; for example, usage in web browsers.
+The API differences are very small and are detailed in the section below.

 ## API